-Dozens of tiny hands crowd around a workspace table as a lesson in making paper flowers gets underway.
-With careful instruction around using scissors, two women guide several children in making the first cuts and folds.
+Dozens of tiny hands crowd around a workspace table as a lesson in paper flower making gets underway.
+Keeping a careful watch over all of the pairs of scissors in motion, Arweej and Falah guide several children in making the first cuts and folds.
 For many of these children and their families, the Daycare Center is their sole source of childcare.

 Shatha came to Jordan from Syria two years ago, and has been at CRP for three months.
 She has two children in daycare, a 5 year old and a 7 year old.
 Shatha herself is enrolled in both English and computer classes at CRP, and participates in the Women’s Empowerment Group.

 “Without the Daycare Center I would not be able to come to CRP, because my children have nowhere else to go,” Shatha said.
 “My children really enjoy daycare.
 They talk about it a lot.”

 CRP’s Daycare Center provides care for children from 9 months to 6 years of age.
 Daycare runs from 10 a.m. to 5 p.m., the same hours during which classes for adults are held at the Community Center.